 Land caltrop can cause foetal miscarriage and must be avoided by pregnant or breast feeding women or individuals with breast or prostate cancer.
 Excess consumption of land caltrop can cause sleep disturbances and irregular menstruation and high doses may adversely affect the eyes and liver.

-Nat H Hawes SNHS Dip (advanced and sports nutrition) is a qualified nutritional and sports therapist and author of the new book, Nature Cures, who has been researching natural foods and their health benefits since 2003 and adding the information to this website, almost daily since then, to help all those that wish to turn to natural food medicines for health issues.
-Please take a moment to vote for Nature Cures to help her provide this natural health information to even more people.
+Nat H Hawes SNHS Dip (Advanced and Sports nutrition) is a qualified nutritional and sports therapist and author of the new book, Nature Cures, who has been researching natural foods and their health benefits since 2003.

 DISCLAIMER: The information on this website is not intended to diagnose medical problems, prescribe remedies for illness, or treat disease.
 Its intention is solely educational.
 If you are in any doubt about your health, please consult your medical or health professional.

 assume any legal liability or responsibility for the accuracy,